-- The teacher is greeting the students at the door (where possible). - Students are working within 1 minute of entering the classroom and up to 1 minute before the end of the lesson. - Lessons are resourced before the lesson. - Communication with LSA's is done prior to the lesson or at the start of the lesson. - Lessons will usually fit into the developed Scheme of Work. - When the teacher is addressing the whole group, students will be silent so they are able to hear what is being said. - No student is without work at any point during the lesson, including differentiated extension tasks. - Low levels of disruption are dealt with quickly. - Teachers move around the class offering 'active verbal feedback' as a part of the lesson.
+- The teacher is greeting the students at the door (where possible). - Students are working after entering the classroom and for the duration of the lesson. - The register must be taken within the first 5 minutes of the lesson - Lessons are resourced before the lesson. - Communication with LSA's is done prior to the lesson or at the start of the lesson where possible. - Lessons will usually fit into the developed Scheme of Work. - When the teacher is addressing the whole group, students will be silent so they are able to hear what is being said. - No student is without work a task at any point during the lesson, including differentiated extension tasks. - Low levels of disruption are dealt with quickly and in line with school policy. - Teachers move around the class offering 'active verbal feedback' as a part of the lesson. - Staff create a culture of students feeling confident to read aloud in lessons. encourage students to read aloud in lessons. - Teachers take into account individual student needs when delivering lessons.